gsoft-inc/wl-squide/docs/guides/override-the-host-layout.md

 }
 ```

-In the previous code sample, the `RootLayout` serves as the default layout for the *home page* as well as for every page (route) registered by a module.
+In the previous code sample, the `RootLayout` serves as the default layout for the home page as well as for every page (route) registered by a module.

 For most pages, this is the behavior expected by the author.
-However, for pages such as a *login page*, the default `RootLayout` isn't suitable because the page is not bound to a user session (the user is not even authenticated yet).
+However, for pages such as a login page, the default `RootLayout` isn't suitable because the page is not bound to a user session (the user is not even authenticated yet).

 To accomodate pages that require a different layout, a mechanism is needed to move their route declaration at the root of the React Router [router instance](https://reactrouter.com/en/main/routers/create-browser-router), before the `RootLayout` is declared.